 - Cleaning and disinfecting when needed, to maintain healthy facilities

 - Contact tracing in combination with isolation and quarantine, in collaboration with the state, local, territorial, and tribal health departments

 COVID-19 Safety Procedures

-We have implemented procedures to accommodate the social distancing, sanitation, and sterilization guidelines and recommendations from our Local and State government along with the their recommendations of the above key prevention strategies.
+We have implemented procedures to accommodate the social distancing, sanitation, and disinfection guidelines and recommendations from the CDC along with the their recommendations of the above key prevention strategies.